Are you ready for college or university?

-Are you ready for college or university?
-Truthfully, almost no one says yes to this question.
-Most students are anxious, worried about keeping up or fitting in, and can’t imagine how they’ll manage the workload of 10 full-time courses over the span of just 28 weeks.
+Many students are excited, but at the same time, might feel secretly anxious, worried about keeping up or fitting in, and can’t imagine how they’ll manage the workload of 10 full-time courses over the span of just 28 weeks.

 Yep, that’s a whole year’s worth of learning in about half a year.
+And the standard workload at post-secondary.

 Adding to the strain are worries about living away from home, striking out alone, knowing no one, and being in a completely unfamiliar environment.
-Gulp.

 I was inspired to write The Game Plan because I knew I could help…